IFAKA/IFAKA/README.md

 ## About

+I am driven by vision, discipline and creativity.
+I like to hack things and give them a new use.
 -  I’m currently learning about cybersecurity and software architecture
 -  Ask me about web development and Taoism
 -  Reach me: me@faka.dev